qiskit-community/ffsim/README.md

 <!-- start installation -->

-We recommend installing ffsim using pip, when possible:
+We recommend installing ffsim using pip when possible:

 ```bash
 pip install ffsim